boda-akos/ESP8266-Multiple-Slider-Web-Server/README.md

 The example shows 3 sliders, but it could be extended to any number.

-Sliders are indexed in a rude manner (added 2 numeric characters for index), and the Get function decoder extracts the index and the value.
+Sliders are indexed in a rude manner (added 2 numeric characters for index),

+the Get function decoder extracts the index and the value.

 Slider values are stored in slider[index] array.